MailBeez/mailbeez-documentation/pages/03.documentation/05.configbeez/03.config_gdpr_export/default.en.md

 ![Screen_gdpr_export.de.png](Screen_gdpr_export.de.png)

-The GDPR Export Framework is extensible so a programmer can easily integrate data form an external system into the export (details will follow).
+The GDPR Export Framework is extensible so a programmer can easily integrate data from an external system into the export (details will follow).